Tunnelsats/tunnelsats/README.md

 ### LND

 Running LND only requires a few parameters to be checked and set to activate hybrid mode.
 Locate `lnd.conf` depending on your node setup.
 See the [FAQ](https://blckbx.github.io/tunnelsats/FAQ.html#where-do-i-find-my-lndconf-file) for some default path examples.
-Just append the lines shown at the end of the setupv2.sh process to your lnd config file:
+Please edit the file and put the settings shown below into their corresponding sections.
+If any of these settings are already present, comment them out and add the new ones below.
+We need to add or modify the following settings:

   ```ini
   [Application Options]